karmaniverous/smoz/.stan/system/stan.project.md

     4. acceptance criteria.
   - Coordinate resolution upstream; only then adjust this repo if needed.

+- Owned-dependency information policy (new directive)
+  - Do not use web search for dependencies we own (e.g., get-dotenv, entity-client-dynamodb, entity-manager).
+  - Prefer in-repo docs and imported STAN assistant guides.
+  - If those are insufficient to diagnose a failure mode, request the missing info explicitly (logs, code excerpts, versions, minimal repro).

 - OpenAPI and contracts
   - OpenAPI is hand‑crafted; never reverse‑generate from Zod.
 When an endpoint changes, ensure its `openapi.ts` remains the source of truth and the